 Pythons have been a problem in the Everglades for decades, and these snakes have the potential to slither beyond the swamp and make an impact on the other ecosystems across Florida.
 We thank Donna Kalil for making a stand and doing all that she can to protect and maintain the Everglades.

-Everglades Holiday Park is a place for airboat rides and animal encounters – not invasive pythons.
+Everglades Holiday Park is a place for Everglades airboat tours and animal encounters – not invasive pythons.
 At our national park, we’re dedicated to working with government officials to ensure that the Florida Everglades protection efforts are properly set in place.
 We agree that this is a step in the right direction in efforts to care for the unique environment the Everglades offers.